Lakshayghai5577/mongodb-event-management-system/README.md

   role: "organizer",
   createdAt: new Date()
 }
-Categories
+2. Categories Collection
-Used to classify events based on their type.
+The Categories collection is used to classify events based on their nature.
+This helps in filtering events and generating category-wise reports.

+Examples: Music, Technology, Sports, Arts, Business, Education, Comedy

+Key Fields:

+categoryId

+name

+description

-Sample Data:
+Sample Document:

 js
 Copy code